Quick link: Management back to main page

 What are the treatments for anxiety and depression?

 Both counseling and medications are used to treat depression.
 Your health professionals will assess your special needs.
-Your general practitioner can help or you may prefer to talk to someone on a helpline.
-What is important is to take the first step and realise that you need specialist help.
+Your GP can help or you may prefer to talk to someone on a helpline.
+What is important is to take the first step and realise you need specialist help.

 For help, you can immediately contact: Beyond Blue Infoline (National) 1300 224 636